and-gue/NeaTS/README.md

 # NeaTS: Learned Compression of Nonlinear Time Series With Random Access

 <p align="center">
-  <strong>NeaTS</strong> is a learned compressor for integer time series that uniquely combines superior compression ratios, surpassing state-of-the-art methods, with significantly faster decompression, range queries performance, and random access speeds.
+  <strong>NeaTS</strong> is a learned compressor for time series providing, simultaneously, compression ratios close to or better than the best existing compressors, a faster decompression speed, and orders of magnitude more efficient random access.
 </p>

 ---